 Making the Layered Gelatin Gummy Treats:

 These treats were made by preparing a single base and splitting it for use in two layers.
-As noted in our introduction to making layered gelatin gummies at the start of the post, you can prepare two separate base mixtures instead if you prefer.
+As noted in our introduction to making layered gelatin gummies above, you can prepare two separate base mixtures instead if you prefer.

 Preparing the gelatin base mixture: